$159.00

 4.Think about what you’ll be hooking into the LCD TV.
 Be sure there are enough inputs and that they are easy to use if you’ll be using devices such as cable/satellite boxes, DVD players and VCRs.

+5.Check the viewing angles of screens, especially if the TV will be viewed by many people at once.
 Step to each side of the TV and view it from many different angles.
 A good LCD choice is one that can be viewed from many angles and the entire picture is still seen.
 (This isn’t as important if you are choosing a small screen LCD TV.)

 6.Consider the picture quality you want.
 If the TV will be your main TV, an HD set with a 1024 X 768 resolution is recommended.
 If you’re looking at a screen size larger than 30 inches, a resolution of 1366 X 768 may offer better quality.